How to test Selling Partner API endpoints

 • If you have your own selling partner account, you can self authorize your application to access your account information.

-Variables needed to perform testing in Postman
+Variables needed to perform testing with Postman

 Step-by-step workflow